 We did giggle a lot while Freddie was drawing this!
 He used a tutorial he found online for how to draw a horse and I have to say I think it looks brilliant!
 But we did laugh a lot!

-The reason we loved it to start with was mainly as it looked similar to the work Freddie had been doing at school.
-Now of course I didn’t deregister Freddie from school to replicate it at home.
-However, it certainly helped with the familiarity of the work.
+The reason we loved it to start with was mainly because it looked similar to the work Freddie had been doing at primary school.

-Last Updated on 17 September 2021 by homeschoolof1
+Last Updated on 12 April 2023 by homeschoolof1

 What can you suggest if all my son is interested in at present is his ipad.
 Interactive web is what he loves

 Hi there are so many options, we love IXL for online learning.
 Check out my list of over 100 FREE resources and I am sure you will find something suitable.
 It is a lot of trial and error.
 Good luck 🙂

 I haven’t heard of Twinkl but it sounds fantastic.
 It is great to know that they have free resources that we can use at any time.
 My eldest daughter likes drawing and she also watches videos on Youtube with tutorials on how to draw different things.
 It is great right!
 And I love his horse!